Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 ## Prerequisite

-For windows based systems, one should download the Device Network SDK (for Windows 64 bit or for Linux 64 bit) from [*here*](https://www.hikvision.com/en/support/download/sdk/), extract the lib folder, set it access using an environment parameter. please refer to `How to run for distribution` section
+Download the Device Network SDK (for Windows 64 bit or for Linux 64 bit) from [*here*](https://www.hikvision.com/en/support/download/sdk/), extract the lib folder, set it access using an environment parameter. please refer to `How to run for distribution` section

 Define the environment variable **HIKVISION_LOC**.
 This should be the directory where you extracted the Device Network SDK.
-This directory should include a lib directory for the librairies and a LinuxJavaDemo contaiing the java archives : jna.jar and examples.jar.
+This directory should include a _lib_ directory for the libraries and a LinuxJavaDemo containing the java archives : _jna.jar_ and _examples.jar_.
 Those need to be extracted from the Device Network SDK (for Windows 64 bits or Linux 64 bit) available as outlined above, under the folder LinuxJavaDemo direcory which included in the downloaded archive.

 **NOTE** the above jar files are relevant to windows based system as well.

-In addition the Linux version required all the files located in the lib directory of the Device Network SDK as well, so one might include all the content from that lib directory to the lib directory of extension source, including the subdirectories HCNetSDKCom content in that same lib directory.
+In addition the Linux version requires all the files located in the lib directory of the Device Network SDK as well, so one might include all the content from that lib directory to the lib directory of extension source, including the content in the HCNetSDKCom subdirectory of that lib directory.

 ## How to Run the Program